 While trying to craft a well-written resume that stands apart from the crowd, it can be tempting to add additional personal flair – graphics, unusual fonts, or colors.
 While this personal touch on the resume may look creative and nice to you, to a hiring manager, it can be an eye-sore.

 Complicated resumes become a burden to look over for a hiring manager, so they often they get put to the side in favor of easier-to-read resumes.
+An employer should be able to skim through your resume or CV and get a good understanding of who you are without having to dig.

 Resumes and CVs are unique documents, and a resume should never be as long as a CV.